 Bianca Bondi

 Bianca Bondi is a South African artist born in 1986 in Johannesburg.
 A graduate of the Ecole Nationale Supérieure d’Art Paris-Cergy, she lives and works in Paris.
-She is represented by the Parisian gallery Mor-Charpentier.
+She is represented by the Parisian gallery mor-charpentier.
 Her works have been exhibited in several cultural institutions, including the Louis Vuitton Foundation (2021), the Carmignac Foundation in Porquerolles (2021) and the 15th Biennale de Lyon (2019).
-Bianca Bondi will participate in the next prize Reiffers Art Initiatives Group Show in May 2023.
+Bianca Bondi has participated in the prize Reiffers Art Initiatives Group Show 2023.

 Exhibition view ""INFILTRÉES - 5 manières d'habiter le monde", Acacias Art Center, Paris